-An often overlooked genre of self-publishing is cooking books and recipe and food blogs.
+An often overlooked genre of self-publishing is cookery books and ebooks and recipe and food blogs.

 Seeing as though publishing a cooking or, more correctly, a cookery book before the advent of self-publishing required getting an agent and publisher, these books and their accompanying blogs fall fairly and squarely into today’s self-publishing market.

-Recipe sites on the Internet are probably among the most numerous of any single topic, and cooking books now abound in ebook form on Kindle, which are normally promoted for sale from the author’s recipe or food blog.
+Recipe sites on the Internet are probably among the most numerous of any single topic, and cookery books now abound in ebook form on Kindle, which are normally promoted for sale from the author’s recipe or food blog.